 Scrutinise the performance of management in meeting agreed goals and objectives and ensures that [the organisation’s] controls and systems of reporting are robust.

-Appoint and appraise the person leading the organiation (Director/CEO/Artistic Director).
+Appoint and appraise the person leading the organisation (Director/CEO/Artistic Director).

 Secondary responsibilities of board: